By Product, By Method, By Application, By End User, and By Region – Market Forecast, 2025–2034

 China Forensic Genomics Market Overview

-The forensic genomics market is moderately competitive, with leading players focusing on advanced sequencing platforms, consumables, and analytical software to improve accuracy and reduce turnaround time in forensic testing.
-Companies are expanding their portfolios with integrated NGS systems, PCR solutions, and bioinformatics tools to support criminal investigation and human identification.
-Moreover, collaborations between forensic laboratories, law enforcement agencies, and technology providers are enabling innovation and driving the adoption of region-specific solutions, strengthening long-term competitiveness across legal, security, and research sectors worldwide.
+The forensic genomics industry is moderately competitive, with companies developing sequencing platforms, consumables, and software to enhance testing speed and accuracy.
+Companies are growing portfolios with NGS, PCR, and bioinformatics tools for criminal investigations as well as human identification.
+Convergence of laboratories, agencies, and technology providers is fueling innovation and take-up of region-specific solutions, enhancing competitiveness in legal and security markets.

-Major companies operating in the forensic genomics industry include Illumina, Inc., Thermo Fisher Scientific, Qiagen N.V., Agilent Technologies, Inc., Bio-Rad Laboratories, Promega Corporation, Hamilton Company, LGC Limited, Bode Technology Group Inc, Eurofins Scientific, NicheVision Forensics, LLC, MGI Tech Co., Ltd., and InnoGenomics Technologies.
+Key companies in the forensic genomics industry include Illumina, Inc., Thermo Fisher Scientific, Qiagen N.V., Agilent Technologies, Inc., Bio-Rad Laboratories, Promega Corporation, Hamilton Company, LGC Limited, Bode Technology Group Inc, Eurofins Scientific, NicheVision Forensics, LLC, MGI Tech Co., Ltd., and InnoGenomics Technologies.

 By Product Outlook (Revenue, USD Million, 2020–2034)